sai-tarun-tavva/resume-ls/README.md

 ## 📈 Version History

-### 🔍 1.0.0 - RInsight Launch
+### 🔍 1.0.0 - RGlint Launch
-- **RInsight**: Initial version containing the RInsight tool, which includes features for resume parsing, candidate management, and resume analysis.
+- **RGlint**: Initial version containing the RGlint tool, which includes features for resume parsing, candidate management, and resume analysis.

 ### 📋 ⚡ 2.0.0 - Enhanced Talent Management
-- **ROnboard**: Added the ROnboard tool for efficient candidate onboarding, including features for managing candidate profiles and onboarding status.
+- **RHatch**: Added the RHatch tool for efficient candidate onboarding, including features for managing candidate profiles and onboarding status.
 - **RSpark**: Introduced RSpark, an AI-powered resume optimization tool for enhancing resumes and improving ATS scores.

 ### 🎯 3.0.0 - Automated Interviews
 - **RQuest**: Added RQuest, an automated interview system featuring AI-generated questions and phone interview capabilities.

+### ⚙️ 4.0.0 - Sales and Recruit Integration
+- **RForge**: Added RForge tool for bridging recruiting and sales operations
+- Enhanced collaboration between recruitment and sales teams
+- Role-based access control and form management

+### 🔗 5.0.0 - Website Intelligence
+- **RNexus**: Introduced website analysis capabilities
+- Real-time content extraction and overview generation

 ## 📞 Support

 If you have any questions or run into issues, don't hesitate to contact the development team.
-We're here to help ensure your experience with RSuite is smooth and productive.
+We're here to help ensure your experience with **R**ecruit**S**marter is smooth and productive.

 ---

-Thank you for using RSuite.
-Together, let's elevate the talent management experience!
+Thank you for using **R**ecruit**S**marter.
+Together, let's elevate the talent management experience! ✨✨✨